teresitaya/doc-site/src/app/docs/onboarding-process/frontend-onboarding/index.md

 Before you start, ensure you have the following:
 - A computer with administrative access.
 - Internet connection.
-- An active RP account.
+- An active RiskPhysics account.
 - Access to the team's repository on Azure DevOps (request access if not already provided).

 #### Step 1: Install Required Software